eternauta1337/uni-token-distribution/README.md

 Note: The script uses Ethers' default provider, but you can specify your own in a .env file.
 See `.env.sample`.

-If the address list is just a ',', it will check all addresses in the Merkle tree.
+If the address list is just a ',' (comma) it will check all addresses in the Merkle tree.

 ### Technical overview